 And if you’re wondering how to use the last of your tomatoes, I have the perfect recipe for you!
 Sometimes I use canned tomatoes in recipes, but if I have the opportunity to use fresh (bonus if they’re home grown!)
 I will not let them go to waste.

 I’ve had this recipe for roasted red pepper tomato soup written down since the end of last fall.
 Calling for roasted tomatoes and red peppers along with chipotle chiles and thyme.
 It didn’t disappoint.

 It’s a comforting, creamy bowl of soup and I swear I could taste the sweetness of the roasted red peppers, the tomato and the smokiness of the chipotles.
 Delicious!

-Next add in 2 cloves of minced garlic and the chopped fresh thyme leaves.
+Next add in 2 cloves of minced garlic and 1 teaspoon chopped fresh thyme leaves.
 Stir and cook for 1 minutes.

 Then add in 1 tablespoon of tomato paste, stir and cook for 2 minutes or until it starts to caramelize.